excellaco/tcp-glue/README-tcp.md

 ### Local Development Environment Setup

+1. Ensure you have Docker installed

-1. Use [tcp-glue](https://github.com/excellaco/tcp-glue) to clone the repositories:
+1. Clone [tcp-glue](https://github.com/excellaco/tcp-glue) to clone the rest of the repositories:

    `./git-clone-all`